The G-invariant spectrum and non-orbifold singularities: The Examples

-\begin{lemma} The space $O_2=S^7/Sp(1)\times O(2)$ admits a non-orbifold point. \end{lemma}
+\begin{lemma} The space $O_2=S^7/(Sp(1)\times O(2))$ admits a non-orbifold point. \end{lemma}

 \begin{proof} We first show that the slice representation of the action is non-polar at points $v =(v_1,0,0) \in S^7$ from row D of Table 2.
-By Theorem~\ref{22} we can then conclude that the image of this strata is a non-orbifold point.
+By Theorem~\ref{22} we can then conclude that the image of this stratum is a non-orbifold point.

 The slice representation of the action at $v$ is polar if and only if the slice representation of the restriction of the action to the connected component of the identity is polar, cf.~\cite[Section 2.4]{GL2015}.
 We therefore consider the action of $Sp(1)\times SO(2)$ on $S^7$ which acts with isotropy $Id \times SO(2)$ at $v =(v_1,0,0) \in S^7$.
 We recall from \cite[Lemma 2]{GL2015} that polar actions of connected groups with trivial principal isotropy must have a codimension 1 stratum with non-trivial isotropy.
-The slice representation of $Sp(1)\times SO(2)$ at $v =(v_1,0,0) \in S^7$ has non-trivial isotropy only at the zero vector, hence by \cite[Lemma 2]{GL2015} can not be polar. \end{proof}
+The slice representation of $Sp(1)\times SO(2)$ at $v =(v_1,0,0) \in S^7$ has non-trivial isotropy only at the zero vector, hence is non-polar. \end{proof}

-\begin{lemma}[\cite{GL2015}, Theorem 1] The space $O_1= S^{11}/U(3)$ is isometric to the 3-hemisphere of constant sectional curvature 4. \end{lemma}
+\begin{lemma}[\cite{GL2015}, Theorem 1] The space $O_1= S^{11}/U(3)$ is isometric to $S^3 / \mathbb{Z}_2$, the 3-hemisphere of constant sectional curvature 4. \end{lemma}

-The proof of Lemma~\ref{one} is provided in \cite[Section 3.4]{GL2015} where $S^{11}/U(3)$ is first reduced to $S^7/U(2)$ via principal isotropy reduction as above and then shown to be isometric to the 3-hemisphere of constant curvature 4.
-We note that O'neill's formula can also be used to show that the space $S^7/U(2)$ has constant sectional curvature 4.
+The proof of Lemma~\ref{one} is provided in \cite[Section 3.4]{GL2015} where $S^{11}/U(3)$ is first reduced to $S^7/U(2)$ via principal isotropy reduction as above and then shown to be isometric to $S^3 / \mathbb{Z}_2$, the 3-hemisphere of constant curvature 4.
+We note that O'Neill's formula can also be used to show that the space $S^7/U(2)$ has constant sectional curvature 4.

 \begin{proof}[Proof of Theorem~\ref{main2}] Lemmas~\ref{two} and \ref{one} show that the orbit space $O_1$ is isospectral to an orbifold whereas $O_2$ admits a non-orbifold point, demonstrating the inaudibility of non-orbifold singularities.
 We can then apply Theorem~\ref{22} to the space $O_2$ to conclude that it has unbounded sectional curvature.
 We conclude that constant sectional curvature is not determined by the $G$-invariant spectrum. \end{proof}